40 Lessons I've Learned at 40: Nuggets of life, love and spiritual wisdom

 At the time that I’m writing this, it’s the eve of my 40th birthday and I’m comfortably installed on the colourfully embroidered couch at the La Tica Lodge in Costa Rica - Rum Poppe in one hand, computer on my lap.
 In this peaceful moment, I can look back on my life so far with a sense of wonder at the medley of strife, triumphs, grief, joy, traumas and blessings that have led me here.

-Out of my endless curiosity for what makes a happy life and my desire to spread the words of wisdom passed down to me, here are forty nuggets of life, love and spiritual wisdom which I hope will resonate with you.
+Out of my endless curiosity for what makes a fulfilling life and my desire to spread the words of wisdom passed down to me, here are forty nuggets of life, love and spiritual wisdom which I hope will resonate with you.
 Some are clichés, others are common sense reminders and all of them have served me well at some point in my life.

 Many of these lessons I’m still learning and integrating.
 Living well is both available in every moment and it is the journey of a lifetime!